recursiveuniverse/recursiveuniverse.github.com/README.md

 ### How can I try it?

-The easiest way to try Cafe au Life is to install CoffeeScript and node.js, clone the repository, then use the REPL from the command line:
+You can try Cafe au Life: Install CoffeeScript and node.js, clone the repository, then use the REPL from the command line:

 ```bash
 raganwald@Reginald-Braithwaites-iMac[cafeaulife (master)⚡] coffee